adamsome/vscode-theme-phosphorus-minor/README.md

 # Phosphorus Minor (Visual Studio Code Color Theme)

-A functional Visual Studio Code theme.
+An attempt at a functional, monochromatic Visual Studio Code theme (inspired by a certain movie).

 ## Screenshot